ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 > > If _m_.`notTcb` = 1 AND _f_.`notTcb` = 0; **set**(ECT.`element-list`.`element-map`.`measurement-values-map`.`flags`.`is-tcb` = TRUE).

 {: dtt-enum}
-* The signer of the certificate containing DTI is copied to the ECT.`authority` field.
+* The ECT.`authority` field is set up based on the signer of the certificate containing DTI as described in {{sec-authority}}.
-The signer identity MUST be expressed using `$crypto-key-type-choice`.
-A profile or other arrangement is used to coordinate which `$crypto-key-type-choice` is used for both Evidence and Reference Values.

 The completed ECT is added to the `ae` list.

+## Authority field in DICE/SPDM ECTs {#sec-authority}

+The ECT authority field is an array of `$crypto-keys-type-choice`s.

+When adding Evidence to the ACS, the Verifier SHALL add the public key representing the signer of the element (for example the DICE certificate or SPDM MEASUREMENTS response) to this array.
+The Verifier SHALL also add the signer of each certificate which has authorized (either directly or indirectly) the signer of the element.

+This lets conditional endorsers use a global key when creating endorsement conditions intended to match against evidence from multiple attestors of the same class.

+Each signer identity MUST be expressed using the COSE_Key varient of `$crypto-key-type-choice`.

 # Transforming TCG Concise Evidence {#sec-ce-trans}